Likes & Dislikes

 Transport

 “At heart, I’m a motorcyclist.
 Either I plow the asphalt on my own bike, or else I rent one when I travel.
-I had a contact here too and wanted to pick up a bike, but when we arrived in Marrakesh and left the train station, a car crashed into a moped with such force that I think the unfortunate passenger on the back of the moped died.
+I had a contact here, too, and wanted to pick up a bike, but when we arrived in Marrakesh and left the train station, a car crashed into a moped with such force that I think the unfortunate passenger on the back of the moped died.
 He twitched for a moment on the asphalt, then went still.
 The girls say he sat up later… All I can say is I didn’t see it.
 It was a clear sign that maybe I should give biking a miss here.

 The traffic on the roads is crazy!
-I’m not the sort to complain about everything, and I tried to work something out here too, but I won’t force it if it doesn’t work, and they drive like idiots!
+I’m not the sort to complain about everything, and I tried to work something out here, too, but I won’t force it if it doesn’t work, and they drive like idiots!

-Luckily, in Marrakesh, we ran into a taxi driver, Yusuf, who drove us around the city for a flat rate of 400 dirhams, took us to all the sights, and waited for us everywhere, even for hours on end.
+Luckily, in Marrakesh, we ran into a taxi driver, Yusuf, who drove us around the city for a flat rate of 400 dirhams, took us to all the sights, and waited for us everywhere, even for hours.
 AND there was no “baksheesh” here ... he wasn’t interested in that – at most he took a certain percentage of us from the restaurant because it was a relatively expensive place, but the experience was fantastic!

-We asked him to take us to the right place where traditional Moroccan food is served, comfortable, and don’t mind that it’s Ramadan.
+We asked him to take us to the right place where traditional Moroccan food is served, comfortable, and where they don’t mind that it’s Ramadan.
 He communicated well in English, which is again a rarity.
 Not unknown, but rare.
 He spoke well in English, which is also a rarity.
 Not strange, but rare.”

 (Bv, 2017)